Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Having big fonts makes the price look more expensive

-Did you notice how the second illustration looks to be less intimidating?
-Our brain, thus, automatically associates the price tag with a cheaper price.
+Have you noticed how the second example seems less intimidating?
+Our brains tend to link the price tag with a lower cost automatically.

-Showing the discounted price in a smaller font than the original price increases the likelihood that a buyer would make a purchase.
-This is because we associate smaller writing with lower prices.
+When you display the discounted price in a smaller font compared to the original price, it’s more likely to encourage a purchase.
+This is because we tend to associate smaller text with lower prices.

 In a study, Cornell University researchers discovered that the presence or absence of the “$” symbol before the price had a substantial impact on how much customers spend at any given time.